-1 tsp vanilla extract or flavoring
+1 tsp vanilla extract (without added sugar is best)

-1/4 tsp sea salt
+1/2 tsp sea salt

 2 tbsp honey (local is best)

 6 scoops (60 g) Vital Proteins Collagen Peptides

 Preheat the oven to 350 degrees and put liners in a 12 muffin tin

 Peel and mash the bananas in a large bowl until an even consistency is reached

 Add remaining ingredients in order, stirring each in to form a batter